vbrusca/GenAsm/README.md

 3. Includes a set of demonstration programs.
 4. Includes example programs that run on the GameBoy Advance emulator.
 5. Intended to provide an example of how one would go about building an assembler.
+6. Includes full set of unit tests to verify the binary output of the example programs.

 ## Demonstration Program Details
 My apologies, all of these aren't quite ready yet.
 Porting all of the VASM assembly source to GenAsm and plugging it into the GameBoy Advance screen demonstration and the unit tests is needed.
 I hope to have it done soon.